-National Coordinators: each participating country is represented by two delegates, one from the ministry of foreign affairs, the other from the national authorities responsible for the coordination of EU funds (in EU candidate countries: National IPA Coordinators)Pillar Coordinators (Thematic Steering Groups Coordinators)
+National Coordinators: each participating country is represented by two delegates, one from the ministry of foreign affairs, the other from the national authorities responsible for the coordination of EU funds (in EU candidate countries: offices of National IPA Coordinators)

+Standing members without decision-making right:

+Pillar Coordinators (Thematic Steering Groups Coordinators)

 Commission services (DG REGIO, DG MARE and DG NEAR).
-Other DGs will be invited as appropriate, especially those relating to the Pillars.
+Other DGs will be invited as appropriate, especially those thematically relating to the Pillars.

 The permanent Secretariat of the Adriatic-Ionian Initiative